Fee recovery: Legal proceedings for fee recovery

 If the school has a hardship or bursary fund it may be appropriate to consider whether the parent might qualify in order to help them meet future liabilities – the school can guide them through any applicable application process.
 Ultimately, if the parent cannot afford the fees and no other solution is viable, the school should consider exclusion of the pupil for non-payment of fees to avoid unmanageable escalation of the debt.

 You might also like...
-Leadership: healthy in structure and mind
+Back-of-house efficiencies

 For the ‘won’t pays’, if the school can establish and resolve the reason for non-payment, payment will usually follow.
 Schools have statutory complaints handling obligations which relate to issues raised while the pupil is or was at the school.
 An effective investigation and considered decision about concerns may expedite resolution and payment.